roman-gich/roman-gich.github.io/_posts/2016-01-01-number-of-days-between-two-dates.markdown

 ---
 layout: post
-title:  "How to find the number of days between two dates using PHP?"
+title:  "Getting the number of days between two dates using PHP?"
 date:   2016-01-01 23:15:00 +0200
 ---